 - 20 oz can pineapple

 - 1 cup sugar

-- Drain the pineapple of its juice (I advise preserving it, pineapple juice is quite good), and ensure that the pineapple is in appropriately small sized wedges.
+- Drain the pineapple of its juice (I advise preserving it, as pineapple juice is quite good), and ensure that the pineapple is in appropriate, small-sized wedges.
 Layer them into the bottom of a large glass or porcelain tart dish, 10 inches across being the minimal size.
 Place it into a preheated oven at 400 degrees F, for 5 minutes, which helps to reduce the spread of juice when it comes to actually cooking the flan.

 - In a large bowl, combine together the egg yolks, the eggs, the flour, the remaining 3 tablespoons heavy cream, the 1 1/2 teaspoons vanilla, and sugar.
 Once this is combined through whisking to a smooth substance, add in the warm milk-cream and whisk until it is all blended.

 - Pour this custard mixture over the pineapple wedges in the tart dish.
 Bake at 400 degrees f for 60 minutes, covering with aluminum foil after 30 minutes (when the top should be sufficiently cooked as to provide a somewhat solid surface).
 It should jiggle a bit but no longer be liquid at the end.